dragon-dune/dragon-dune/README.md

     -   If the Orcs are not playing, then whomever has the most castles wins.
 If there is a tie, then the tied players may fight with any units already present in 0• (normally a neutral territory), with the winner of the battle winning the game.
+If there is still winner, then the first of the tied players in player order is the winner.

 4. If then game has not ended, then it goes back to the Dragon Round.